itsArnavPrasad/PraanLink/README.md

 # PraanLink

+> **🏆 Winner — Healthcare Hackathon @ IIT Bombay (organized by Loop Health)
-> **Empathy meets intelligence — your proactive health steward walking with you every step of the way.**
+Empathy meets intelligence — your proactive health steward walking with you every step of the way.**

 PraanLink reimagines healthcare as a continuous conversation, blending empathy with intelligence.
 Its goal is to detect health issues before they become critical, making healthcare proactive instead of reactive.

 ---